What should a student do if they get sick?

 If a student is hospitalized, how will their parents/families be notified?

 If a student is hospitalized and able to communicate with hospital staff, then the student determines who is notified and has access to their medical information.

-If a student is hospitalized and unable to communicate with hospital staff then the hospital will contact the Gordon College Campus Police who will, in turn, contact their parents/family.
+If a student is hospitalized and unable to communicate with hospital staff, then the hospital will contact the Gordon College Campus Police, who will contact the student's parents/family.

-Can students get their lab work done at the Health Center?
+Can students get lab work done at the Health Center?

 Do you offer flu shots for students?

 Absolutely!
-Click here for full information on the flu vaccine and helpful seasonal flu information.
+Click here for information on the flu vaccine and helpful seasonal flu information.

 Do you administer allergy shots?

 Unfortunately, we do not administer allergy shots as this is considered an area of specialty.
 We suggest that you contact the office below to see how they might assist you.

 If a student has a life-threatening allergy, what do they need to do?